Laurence Bédard Slays In Red Lacy Teddy That Leaves Little To The Imagination

 "Seeing your account for the 1st time finally made a comedian's joke make sense to me.
 He said 'Have you ever seen a girl so hot it makes you mad?'" one user raved.

-“Beautiful woman and smokin,” replied another fan, adding a series of fire emoji after the words.
+"Beautiful woman and smokin," another fan replied, adding a series of fire emoji after the words.

 "So pretty gorgeous girl very hot sexy and sweet very beautiful girl," a third admirer gushed.

-“Looking spectacular in this red piece.
-Only you could make it look so beautiful,” added a fourth user.
+"Looking spectacular in this red piece.
+Only you could make it look so beautiful," a fourth user added.

-Bédard is well known among her followers for her photos that highlight her body and sex appeal.
-Late last week, she uploaded an image that captured her sitting back on a brown leather couch as she wore a sexy black outfit, as previously reported by The Inquisitr.
-She had on a satin dress with a low-cut neckline that included an interesting underwire detail that emphasized her cleavage.
+Bédard is well-known among her followers for her photos that highlight her body and sex appeal.
+Late last week, she uploaded an image that captured her sitting back on a brown leather couch as she wore a sexy black outfit, as reported by The Inquisitr.
+She had on a satin dress with a low-cut neckline that included an interesting underwire detail, emphasizing her cleavage.
 She completed her look with matching boots and a fuzzy oversized jacket.